spaconference/spa-handbook/mailing-lists.md

 programme@ goes to the Programme Chairs.
 For 2020, this is Jason Ayers and Nat Pryce

 conference@ goes to the Conference Chairs.
-For 2020, this is Giovanni Asproni
+For 2020, this is Giovanni Asproni and Raul Rodriguez

 website@ goes to the website administrator, Anna Shipman